UFOs and Bigfoot; Evidence of an Inter-Dimensional Connection

 Investigation of the case was eventually abandoned, remaining unsolved to this day.
 The Project Bluebook report dismisses the groups’ testimony as possibly a hoax, though no definitive conclusion was made.

 A local television station aired a segment some decades later, interviewing a man who said the UFO was a hot air balloon he ordered and built from an issue of Boy’s Life magazine.
-But this man’s claim implies that the homemade hot air balloon would have travelled in a straight line, precisely due north for several miles, carried by the wind without straying off course.
+But this man’s claim implies that the homemade hot air balloon would have traveled in a straight line, precisely due North for several miles, carried by the wind without straying off course.

 Despite the fact the witness’ accounts describe something far more complex than a paper balloon, the man’s testimony doesn’t explain the strange marks on the beach where the craft supposedly landed, baffling CIA investigators.